CAADE/C3/docs/UseCases/ManageServiceTemplate/Scenario-DeleteServiceTemplate.rst

 .. _Scenario-Delete-Service-Template:

 Scenario Delete Service Template
 ================================

-:ref:`Actor-StackDeveloper` interacts with the Operations Manager to remove a Service Template.
+:ref:`Actor-Stack-Developer` interacts with the Operations Manager to remove a Service Template.

 .. image:: DeleteServiceTemplate.png